Skip to main content

 duration: Estimated 3 hrs.

-Preventing Harassment and Discrimination: Non-Supervisors prepares learners to cultivate and maintain a workplace culture resistant to discrimination, harassment and retaliation.
+Employee Anti-Discrimination Training: Non-Supervisors prepares learners to cultivate and maintain a workplace culture resistant to discrimination, harassment and retaliation.
 Employees will be equipped with the information and skills that promote intervention, empathy, and allyship.

 duration: 1 hr.
-30 min.

 The growing volume and sensitivity of the data being shared within an organization calls for strict privacy policies and protective software.
 As an employee, you play a major role in ensuring the security of the organization.
 An organization may have the most advanced security systems installed, but a single error made by an employee has the potential to undermine even the most forward-thinking strategy.
 In this course, you will learn what makes you vulnerable and the seemingly normal behaviors you may engage in on a daily basis that can be adjusted to make your workplace more secure.
 You’ll learn how to identify whether or not information is confidential, and the tactics criminals often use to gain access to private data.
 Last, you’ll learn what you can do to make a difference in securing your workplace, as well as how to properly respond and report to data breaches within the organization.